petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-0/liferay-product-offering.md

 ## What's Next

-Now that you understand Liferay's product offering, learn how to determine what deployment option is best for your customer.
+With that background out of the way, you can learn how to determine what deployment option is best for your customer.

 [Let's Go!](./liferay-product-offering/determining-which-deployment-option-is-best-for-your-customer.md)